Answer a few simple questions to make your document in minutes

 If you own or manage residential property in California, you can create a California Eviction Notice to notify renters of impending legal action if they are unable to respect the terms of the lease agreement that they signed or do not leave the property as demanded.
 As a result of this essential legal notice, you'll be able to exercise your rights, while giving the tenant time to resolve the issue at hand within an allotted amount of time.
 That said, in some instances, there is no resolution, and filing with the court is inevitable.
 Appropriate for any residential property type, our Eviction Notice for California can be used with tenants in San Francisco, Los Angeles, San Diego, and in all of the other municipalities within the Golden State.

 Generally speaking, yes, and you can make a California Eviction Notice (specifically referred to as a 3-Day Notice to Pay Rent or Quit) to start the process.
 That said, due to COVID-19, there are some protections in place for tenants who are unable to pay rent.
-Despite the fact that the ban on eviction imposed by the CDC expires on July 31st, the state of California and individual municipalities can create and enforce their own restrictions for residential evictions.
+Despite the fact that the federal ban on eviction has been blocked by the U.S. Supreme Court, the state of California and individual municipalities can create and enforce their own restrictions for residential evictions.
 Keep up with the current developments for your state or talk to a lawyer, if you remain unsure.

 If you wish to remove a tenant from your California rental property, you must always provide them with a Notice of Eviction first.
 Some of the most common situations in which you might need one include: